wdi-sg/project-1/README.md

 rightKey()
-* if move can go right
+* check if move can go right
 * not into block or out of border
 * check if player go to restart area